Amman: Late Ottoman period (1878–1917)

+British Mandate; Emirate of Transjordan (1921–1946)

 In 1921, the Hashemite emir and later king Abdullah I designated Amman instead of al-Salt to be the capital of the newly created state, the Emirate of Transjordan, which became the Hashemite Kingdom of Jordan in 1950.
 Its function as the capital of the country attracted immigrants from different Levantine areas, particularly from al-Salt, a nearby city that had been the largest urban settlement east of the Jordan River at the time.
 The early settlers who came from Palestine were overwhelmingly from Nablus, from which many of al-Salt's inhabitants had originated.
 They were joined by other immigrants from Damascus.
 Amman later attracted people from the southern part of the country, particularly al-Karak and Madaba.
 The city's population was around 10,000 in the 1930s.

 The British report from 1933 shows around 1,700 Circassians living in Amman.
 Yet the community was far from insulated.
 Local urban and nomadic communities formed alliances with the Circassians, some of which are still present today.
 This cemented the status of Circassians in the re-established city.

+Post-independence (1946–present)

 Jordan gained its independence in 1946 and Amman was designated the country's capital.
 Amman received many refugees during wartime events in nearby countries, beginning with the 1948 Arab–Israeli War.
 A second wave arrived after the Six-Day War in 1967.
 In 1970, Amman was a battlefield during the conflict between the Palestine Liberation Organization (PLO) and the Jordanian Army known as Black September.
 The Jordanian Army defeated the PLO in 1971, and the latter were expelled to Lebanon.
-The first wave of Iraqi and Kuwaiti refugees settled in the city after the 1991 Gulf War, with a second wave occurring in the aftermath of the 2003 invasion of Iraq.
+The first wave of Iraqi refugees settled in the city after the 1991 Gulf War, with a second wave occurring in the aftermath of the 2003 invasion of Iraq.

 On 9 November 2005, Al-Qaeda under Abu Musab al-Zarqawi's leadership launched coordinated explosions in three hotel lobbies in Amman, resulting in 60 deaths and 115 injured.
 The bombings, which targeted civilians, caused widespread outrage among Jordanians.
 Jordan's security as a whole was dramatically improved after the attack, and no major terrorist attacks have been reported since then.
 Most recently a wave of Syrian refugees have arrived in the city during the ongoing Syrian Civil War which began in 2011.
 Amman was a principal destination for refugees for the security and prosperity it offered.

 During the 2010s, the city has experienced an economic, cultural and urban boom.
 The large growth in population has significantly increased the need for new accommodation, and new districts of the city were established at a quick pace.
 This strained Jordan's scarce water supply and exposed Amman to the dangers of quick expansion without careful municipal planning.